Jori-B/invaders/README.md

 #### Data

 As a participant you are required to send the results back to us, the data files to be send can be found in the Save Data folder.
-You can send the results back to following emails (please state in the email your name and surname): j.a.blankestijn.1@student.rug.nl, j.bosh@student.rug.nl or f.perin@student.rug.nl.
+You can send the results back to following emails (please state in the email your name and surname): j.a.blankestijn.1@student.rug.nl, j.r.a.bosh@student.rug.nl or f.perin@student.rug.nl.
 Deadline to send data back to us is 25th of October